 We were really "fortunate" as the resort staffs told us that this had not happened before since they started operation 3 years ago.

+That actually left us with more opportunity to appreciate the serenity of our island life.
 We spent the night with some star gazing and card games.
 The night sky here was really beautiful due to minimal light pollution.
 We could easily spot the Orion Belt and Kai Sheng even managed to take a long exposure shot of the tail of the Milky Way!

 We began Day 2 with snorkeling trips in the morning followed by an island hopping trip to Pulau Dayang.
 The first snorkeling spot was Teluk Meriam.
 The water here is really clear and you can see the corals beneath with your bare eyes.